pipewrk/llm-core/README.md

 ## Core Modules

+Overview of the main building blocks you’ll use in applications.

 ### `pipeline`

 The `pipeline` module provides a lightweight, context‑based way to orchestrate data‑processing workflows.
 You provide a single context object which can be your `logger`, `counters`, `cache` or any other shared state.
 You then build the pipeline by chaining curried steps: